 This is not a dramatic way of saying I love my job, though I really, really, do.
 I adore all the stresses and celebrations that come along with being a business owner.
 I consider myself truly lucky that I am able to spend my time on this earth doing the thing that makes my heart light up the most: photographing others.

 For me, photography is a very personal labor of love, and I think that love is tangible in my work.
 There was never a cheesy "lightbulb" moment when I picked up a camera and knew that this was my calling in life.
 My path to photography was initially defined by a quiet consistency.
 In my family, there was never a moment WITHOUT a camera.
 This consistency would prove to be very important later on.

 I don't know who I would be without photography.

 This is me.
-I love wearing ties, but I hate how serious they make me look.
+I love having my photo taken but always look so serious.
 Its quite the dilemma.

 I am super fun, promise.

 This is a much younger, (only slightly) cuter me.
 That is also my younger sister asleep next to me.